 Minority-Owned Business Enterprise (MBE)

-Minority-Owned Business Enterprise (MBE) is a certification for a small business as defined by the U.S. Small Business Administration (SBA), which is at least 51% owned, managed, and controlled by one or more ethnic minorities who are economically disadvantaged.
-Ethnic minorities include the following groups: African-American; Hispanic; Asian-American and Native-American.
+A Minority-Owned Business Enterprise (MBE) is a small business, as defined by the U.S. Small Business Administration (SBA), that is at least 51 percent owned, managed, and controlled by one or more economically disadvantaged individuals from the following ethnic-minority groups:

 Women-Owned Business Enterprise (WBE)

-Women-Owned Business Enterprise (WBE) is a certification for a small business, as defined by the U.S. Small Business Administration (SBA), that is at least 51% owned, managed, and controlled by one or more economically disadvantaged females.
+A Women-Owned Business Enterprise (WBE) is a small business, as defined by the U.S. Small Business Administration (SBA), that is at least 51 percent owned, managed, and controlled by one or more economically disadvantaged women.

 Disadvantaged Business Enterprise

-Disadvantaged Business Enterprise (DBE) is a certification for small, minority and/or women-owned businesses that are socially or economically disadvantaged.
+A Disadvantaged Business Enterprise (DBE) is a small business that is minority-owned, women-owned, or both and is socially or economically disadvantaged.

 Airport Concessions Disadvantaged Business Enterprise